1988 Summer Olympics boycott: Civil unrest and fourth joint meeting

-Additional considerations, including allowing those events to be conducted entirely in North Korea, and scheduling for a fifth series of meetings where they would discuss the formation of a new Organizing Committee in the North to coordinate only those activities being held there, as well as ensuring television coverage, were also to be granted.
-As long as the North agreed to withdraw their request to "co-host" the Games, comply with the Olympic Charter, attend the Opening and Closing Ceremonies (which would only be held in Seoul), participate in the Games, and allow guaranteed unrestricted travel across their border.
-The offer on its face was historic in nature, in that the concessions the IOC was proposing went against the principles laid down by the Olympic Charter.
+Additional considerations, including scheduling for a fifth series of meetings where the parties would discuss the formation of a new organizing committee in the North to coordinate activities held there, as well as ensuring television coverage, were also to be granted.
+The agreement would go into effect only as long as the North agreed to comply with the Olympic Charter, to attend the opening and closing ceremonies (which would be held in Seoul), to participate fully in the Games and guarantee unrestricted travel across their border.
 Samaranch described the proposals as "exceptional and unprecedented" and urged the North to make a timely reply.
-Inexplicably, the North, showing much prevarication, failed to accept the newer proposals.
+Inexplicably the North failed to accept the newer proposals.

 Failure of the joint meetings

-IOC Vice President Richard W. Pound described the different positions of the North and South and the inability to meet in the middle as "the very heart of the political problem".
+IOC Vice President Richard W. Pound described the different positions of the North and South and the inability to meet in the middle as "the very heart of the political problem", and that in the end, "the likelihood of inter-Korean cooperation on the scale necessary to coordinate the logistical aspects of the Olympic Games was, at best, illusory".
 The peculiar manner in which the two Koreas communicated with each other also complicated their search for middle ground.
 Samaranch referred to this as the Olendorf Method, which involves "responding to any statement or question with something entirely offpoint and completely unrelated to the topic at hand", the resulting chaos being "often a feature of the[ir] negotiations".

-The only silver lining, as Pound saw it, was how the more radicalized positions of the North eventually worked against the North realizing its own goals, while working for the South and the IOC in realizing theirs:
+It was noted that only part of the soccer tournament was being offered by the time of the fourth round (when earlier it was offered in full) and that if Samaranch had offered it in full, perhaps an agreement could have been reached.
+But by the time of the fourth round of meetings, with the Soviet Union and other Bloc countries' attendance practically certain and North Korea's demands for sport having increased yet again to eight events, Samaranch found that he "needed talks more than he needed an agreement".
+The IOC had been handed a silver lining, as Pound saw it, with the more radicalized, eternallyshifting positions of the North working against them realizing their goals while helping the South and the IOC to realize theirs:

-"In the end, the likelihood of inter-Korean cooperation on the scale necessary to coordinate the logistical aspects of the Olympic Games was, at best, illusory.
-The South wanted it to be clear that it was the host nation and that anything it might give to the North should be seen as just that an accommodation made by the official host of the Games.
-The North, on the other hand, was desperately afraid of being maneuvered into a position that would be manifestly subservient to the South.
-Placed in the middle, the IOC wanted to keep pressure on the North and to continue to give them more opportunities to isolate themselves.
-The more it could appear that the IOC was doing everything to be reasonable in the face of unreasonable conduct, the more likely it was that the [other] NOC's would be sympathetic to its [the IOC's] efforts.
+"The more it could appear that the IOC was doing everything to be reasonable in the face of unreasonable conduct, the more likely it was that the other NOCs would be sympathetic to the IOC's efforts.
 The more irrational and unreasonable the DPRK could appear to be, the better it would be for this process.
+So the IOC wanted to keep pressure on the North and to continue to give them more opportunities to isolate themselves.
 North Korea resolutely took advantage of every such opportunity to lose the backing of those who might otherwise have been inclined to support its position."